Disease/Disorder

 Available or current treatment guidelines

-Acute management of shoulder dislocation typically includes closed reduction.
-This should be completed as soon as possible as a delay greater than 24 hours increases the risk of recurrent instability.
+Acute reduction of GH dislocations should be prompt as delay greater than 24 hours increases risk of recurrent instability.
 There are several techniques, but consensus states that the physician should perform the techniques in which he or she is most proficient.
-After reduction, the arm is placed in a sling and immobilized for at least 1 week.
-After this period early gentle ROM is recommended to minimize capsular contraction.
-Restrictions for the first 4-6 weeks include no abduction and external rotation at 90° or greater of abduction to prevent re-dislocation.
-Scapular strengthening will be introduced at the 6-week mark.22, 23
+Post reduction strategies vary and evidence supports individualized immobilization with early protected mobilization to reduce stiffness while minimizing recurrence.
+The arm may be placed in a sling and immobilized for at least 1 week.
+After this period, early gentle ROM is recommended to minimize capsular contraction.
+Restrictions for the first 4-6 weeks include no abduction and external rotation at 90° or greater of abduction to prevent recurrent dislocation.
+Scapular strengthening will be introduced at the 6-week mark.25,26

-Management of fractures depends on patient’s age, activity level, location, and whether fracture is displaced, non-displaced, or comminuted.
-Non-operative management remains the most common approach for non-displaced and minimally displaced fractures.
-ROM pendulum and stretching exercises can be started as soon as pain allows, with gradual progression to active ROM and strengthening exercises over 4-6 weeks.
-For clavicle fractures, a sling, figure-of-eight splint, or a combination of both may be used; currently there is no consensus on the optimal duration of immobilization but ranges from 2 to 6 weeks.14, 18, 24
+Management of fractures depends on the patient’s age, activity level, location, and whether the fracture is displaced, non-displaced, or comminuted.
+Nonoperative care remains the standard for nondisplaced clavicle and many PHFs in low demand patients.
+For clavicle fractures, a sling, figure-of-eight splint, or a combination of both may be used; currently there is no consensus on the optimal duration of immobilization, but it ranges from 2 to 6 weeks.20,27 Higher grade AC or SC separations, displaced midshaft clavicle fractures in active patients, and complex PHFs, or those with recurrent instability or neurovascular compromise often require surgery.28

 At different disease stages

-The patient should be referred to an orthopaedic surgeon if the following conditions are diagnosed: glenoid osseous defect greater than 25%, displaced medial clavicle fractures, humeral head articular surface osseous defect greater than 25%, proximal humerus fracture requiring surgery, irreducible dislocation, failed trial of rehabilitation, continued pain and mechanical symptoms after conservative management, inability to tolerate shoulder restrictions, and inability to perform sport-specific drills without instability.
-While not absolute, orthopaedic referral should be considered in young patients with more than 2 shoulder dislocations during a season, overhead or throwing athletes, contact sport athletes, and injury near the end of a season.22,23
+The patient should be referred to an orthopaedic surgeon if the following conditions are diagnosed: glenoid osseous defect greater than 25%, displaced medial clavicle fractures, humeral head articular surface osseous defect greater than 25%, PHF meeting surgical criteria, irreducible dislocation, failed trial of rehabilitation, continued pain and mechanical symptoms after conservative management, inability to tolerate shoulder restrictions, and inability to perform sport-specific drills without instability.
+While not absolute, orthopaedic referral should be considered in young patients with more than two shoulder dislocations during a season, overhead or throwing athletes, contact sport athletes, and injury near the end of a season.25,26

 Coordination of care

 Improved outcomes are obtained when patients are managed in a multidisciplinary manner.
-Communication between the patient, family members, coaches, orthopedic surgeon, physiatrist, physical and occupational therapist, nursing staff, case manager, and others is essential to obtain good outcomes.
+Communication between the patient, family members, coaches, orthopedic surgeon, physiatrist, physical and occupational therapist, nursing staff, case manager, and others is especially important for athletes returning to competition.

 Patient & family education

 The patient, parents, coaches, and trainers should be fully involved in care.
 They should be educated about the findings, expectations, and recommendations.
-Patients should be educated on the various operative and non-operative treatment options, possible complications, and the recovery timeline for their injury.
+Patients should be educated on the various operative and non-operative treatment options, possible complications, and the recovery timeline for their injury for a shared decision making opportunity.

 Emerging/unique interventions